microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-applications-basics.md

 Least privilege delegated permission: `Application.ReadWrite.All`

-In the following request, `8afc02cb-4d62-4dba-b536-9f6d73e9be26` is the object ID for the user, group, or a service principal.
+In the following request, `8afc02cb-4d62-4dba-b536-9f6d73e9be26` is the object ID for a user or service principal.

 <!-- {
   "blockType": "request",